R-TF-007-005 Post-Market Clinical Follow-up (PMCF) report

 The device is intended to use on the epidermis, its appendages (hair, hair follicle, sebaceous glands, apocrine sweat gland apparatus, eccrine sweat gland apparatus and nails) and associated mucous membranes (conjunctival, oral and genital), the dermis, the cutaneous vasculature and the subcutaneous tissue (subcutis).

 In fact, the device is intended to use on visible skin structures.
-As such, it can only quantify clinical signs that are visible, and distribute the probabilities across ICD classes that are visible.
+As such, it can only quantify clinical signs that are visible, and distribute the probabilities across ICD categories that are visible.

 Variants and models